ActOutLex

 Evander Hodges Sanders as Harper Pitt

-Evender Hodges Sanders (Harper Pitt) is an actor, director, playwright, fight choreographer, and the founder/owner of Ingénueity Unlimited.
+Evender is an actor, director, playwright, fight choreographer, and the founder/owner of Ingénueity Unlimited.
 (FB: @IngenueityUnlimited, IG: @ingenueityunlimited.)
 Her recent acting credits include “The Lion, The Witch, and the Wardrobe” (White Witch) and “Blithe Spirit” (Elvira) with Woodford Theatre, “The Spooky Soirée” (Unquiet Grave & Elizabeth Lavenza) with Ingénueity Unlimited, “The Three Musketeers” (Milady) with Leeds Center for the Arts, “And I Love You Richard” (Kathy) with Message Theatre, “Animals Switching Into Servants” (Fairy Godmother) with Studio Players 10-Minute Play Festival, “Sweet & Deadly” (Connie Bee Rebel) with Bluegrass Mystery Theatre, “Conversation One Night” (Steph) with SmokeyDog Entertainment, and “Blocked” (Anita) with She Dreams Content Development and Production.
 She also holds certification in various stage combat disciplines with the Society of American Fight Directors.
 Much love to her husband Mike and daughters Olivia and Audrey for their endless encouragement, and many thanks to YOU for supporting the arts.

 Nick Porter as Belize